Agile Leaders represent the default decision-making authorities within an organisation.

 Agile Leaders ensure a seamless integration of standards where centralised control must be retained for governance, risk and compliance.

-- Formalise the alignment of the Agile Team’s Product/Service Vision’s with the Organisation Vision.
+- Formalise the alignment of the Product/Service with the Organisation.

 - Grant the right level of authority to enable the Agile Team’s to complete their Backlog tasks.

-- Aggregate and minimise, Agile Team impediments to delivering value quickly.
+- Aggregate and minimise Agile Team impediments across dependent teams.